sotooba/console-travel-app/README.md

 Cost is recalculated when needed.

 ### Delete a Booking
-Deletes a booking by ID and updates the file.
+Deletes a booking by Name and updates the file.

 ### Exit Program
 Safely terminates the system.